 Age Limit & Relaxation

-Junior Research Fellowship (JRF): Not more than 28 years as on 1st November 2017.
+Junior Research Fellowship (JRF): The upper age limit for appearing in JRF has also been raised by two years, i.e. from the existing upper age limit of 28 years to 30 years.
 A 5 years relaxation is given to ST/SC/PwD/OBC and women applicants.
 Applicants having research experience limited to the period spent on research in the relevant subject of Master’s degree are also given relaxation.
 Candidates holding a degree in LLB are given a relaxation of 3 years.

 Assistant Professors: According to the official website of CBSE NET no upper age limit is provided for the post of Associate Professors.